actionml/blog.actioml.com/innovation_in_discovery.md

 # Innovation in Discovery

 Discovery is one of the biggest challenges for any business on the internet.
-We work, not only to be found but we need to provide another set of tools for people to find what they are looking for on the site&mdash;especially if they only have a vague idea to begin with.
-I wrote about [one way to do this](/blog/recommender_for_search.md) with a combination of Search and Recommendations that I use sometimes on Amazon.
+Evan after SEO work is done we need to provide our own tools for people to find what they are looking for on our sites.
+Many sites have such a large inventory of products that simple browsing or search is not enough&mdash;especially if users only have a vague idea of what they want.
+One of the biggest problems with search and browsing is that people often lack the right vocabulary or have only a vague idea of what they want.
+How often have you thought something like; "I need a computer bag and I'll know the right one when I see it"?
+I wrote about [one trick](/blog/recommender_for_search.md) I sometimes use on Amazon with a combination of Search and Recommendations.
+But it's a little cumbersome.

-Another example we did is the way we implemented a "trainer" on our demo video recommender site.
+Another example we implemented was in the form of a "trainer" on our demo video recommender site.
 This allows new users to thumbs up or down a list of videos and in so doing train the recommender to know what they like quickly.

-I ran across a new experiment from Amazon that looks promising and combines several of the techniques used above.
-This idea of building a visual search backed by machine learning has taken another step on Amazon with the SCOUT experiment.
+Recently on Amazon you may have seen a button on product pages inviting you to something they call The SCOUT.
+They are building a visual search backed by machine learning and once it includes enough inventory (currently it is limited to furnishings) Discovery using Predictive AI will have taken an important new step.

 # Introducing Amazon SCOUT